Helium dimer: Molecule

 Both helium atoms in the dimer can be ionized by a single photon with energy 63.86 eV.
 The proposed mechanism for this double ionization is that the photon ejects an electron from one atom, and then that electron hits the other helium atom and ionizes that as well.
-The dimer then explodes as two helium cations ions repel each other with the same speed but opposite directions.
+The dimer then explodes as two helium cations repel each other, moving with the same speed but in opposite directions.

 A dihelium molecule bound by Van der Waals forces was first proposed by John Clarke Slater in 1928.

 Formation

 The helium dimer can be formed in small amounts when helium gas expands and cools as it passes through a nozzle in a gas beam.
 Only the isotope 4He can form molecules like this; 4He3He and 3He3He do not exist, as they do not have a stable bound state.
 The amount of the dimer formed in the gas beam is of the order of one percent.